Transfer Fees¹

 - Legally, anyone can ship a

-firearm to an Federal Firearms License
+firearm to a Federal Firearms License

 holder anywhere in the United States.